FedericoBusero/ESP32-CAM_ZeppelinCAM/README.md

 - slider: control up motor
 - Joystick: controls
   - left/right: servo and/or h-bridge
   - up: forward motor.
-Remark only the upper part is used, the zeppelin can only move forward (not backward)
+Note that only the upper part is used, the zeppelin can only move forward (not backward)

 ## Communication
 - WifiPoint / SoftAP